Top 10 Fatal URL Design Mistakes

 www.example.com, example.com, example.com/, example.com/index.php, example.com/index.php?All leading to one homepage?
 Now you have 6 homepages and counting!
 Use a canonical URLs script (WordPress 2.5+ already does by default) or a rel=canonical meta tag.

 - Too many parameters which also change randomly.
-Ever tried to submit the New York Times to a social site?
-In many cases it’s a duplicate as
+Ever tried to save a New York Times article as a bookmark?
+In many cases it’s a duplicate such as those below:

-and dozens of other combinations are possible.
-This is even worse than #4
+There are dozens of other combinations possible.
+This is even worse than #4!

 - Only keywords in URL: Some bloggers tend to shorten their URLs inasmuch as their posting become totally boring.
 I won’t click